Kansas City Divorce Lawyers

 Reasonable Negotiators and Fierce Advocates

 Our Kansas City divorce lawyers are reasonable negotiators and fierce advocates when it comes to defending and negotiating spousal support and division of property.
 In marriages with children, we fight tirelessly to ensure your child custody, parenting time, and child support interests are fully realized.
-To conserve time and resources, our Kansas City divorce attorneys frequently utilize mediation or settlement negotiations before turning to trial.
+To conserve time and resources, we frequently utilize mediation or settlement negotiations before turning to trial.

 However, in the event a settlement cannot be reached, our litigators will fight zealously for you in the courtroom.

-Whether you have already received divorce papers or are considering filing, JHC’s Kansas City divorce lawyers can help.
+Whether you have already received divorce papers or are considering filing, we can help.
 Call us today.

-FAQs About Kansas City Divorce
+Kansas City Divorce Attorney FAQs

 Does it matter who files for divorce?

 Filing for divorce first does not give you any more rights than your spouse.
 However, doing so can give you some more control over the situation.
 In instances where more than one county or state has jurisdiction over the marriage, the person filing first may have the benefit of choosing where to file—thereby choosing what law or local rules will govern the case.

 Filing first may also give you more time to prepare for what happens next (i.e. having a better sense of the timeline of future court dates, discovery deadlines, etc.).

-In Kansas, you may also have the first opportunity to file temporary orders, such as orders pertaining to who may possess certain property (like the marital home), orders prohibiting the sale of certain property, or orders establishing child custody, child support, or spousal maintenance.
+In Kansas, you may also have the first opportunity to file temporary orders, such as orders about who may possess certain property (like the marital home), orders prohibiting the sale of certain property, or orders establishing child custody, child support, or spousal maintenance.
 It is important to note that these orders are not permanent, but they may affect how matters are handled while the divorce is still being litigated.

 Will I get spousal support/maintenance?

 In Kansas, courts look at many different factors when determining maintenance.
 However, the weight a court gives to each factor is largely left up to the discretion of the judge.
 A judge might look at the length of the marriage, each party’s earning potential and resources, each party’s age, the standard of living the parties were accustomed to during the marriage, and other factors the court deems relevant.
-In Kansas, maintenance may not be ordered for any period longer than 121 months, though in rare instances a maintenance determination may be reassessed after 121 months if the judge so orders.
+Maintenance may not be ordered for any period longer than 121 months, though in rare instances a maintenance determination may be reassessed after 121 months if the judge so orders.

 Our Locations